HISPlayer/MetaSpatial-SDK/fishEye.md

 ## How to Play FishEye Video
 To play FishEye Video, use `HISPlayerVideoShapeTypes.FishEye180` or `HISPlayerVideoShapeTypes.FishEye360` for `shapeType` parameter of `addStreamWithEntity` function.

-Each FishEye video has different camera calibration so user should set `fishEyeFOV` parameter correctly to watch video correctly when you call `addStreamWithEntity` function.
+Each FishEye video has different camera calibration, so user should set `fishEyeFOV` parameter correctly to watch video correctly when you call `addStreamWithEntity` function.

-If video shows whole cicle then use `fishEyeFOV` value as 1.0.
+If video shows whole circle, then use `fishEyeFOV` value as 1.0.
 If video is cropped then use smaller value.
 You can change `fishEyeFOV` value while playing the video with `HISPlayerEntity.setFishEyeFOV()` function.

 HISPlayer supports Widevie L3 DRM for FishEye video.